Jorge Villacorta

 Jorge Villacorta is a Peruvian art critic and independent curator, with a strong interest in contemporary visual arts.
 He is also the co-founder and academic director of Alta Tecnologia Andina.

 Biography

 Villacorta has a strong interest in contemporary Peruvian visual arts research.
 Since 1997, he has been an Art and Communication professor for the Postgraduate program at the Pontificia Universidad Católica del Perú.
 Since 1999, he was the professor for the Artistic Interrelations Seminar at the Plastic Arts faculty (which is located at Pontificia Universidad Católica del Perú).
 From 1993 to 1998, he taught history of photography at the Gaudí Institute.
 He was also the advisor for the Parafernalia S.R.L. art gallery between 1993 and 1997.

 Villacorta was also the director for the Quidam Cultural Action Association since January 2000.
 He was in charge of the management at the Luis Miró Quesada Cultural Space of the Miraflores City Council, Lima, Perú.
+Along with Jose-Carlos Mariategui and Elisa Arca they led Alta Tecnología Andina, one of the longest standing and respected art, science and technology organisations in Latin America.